- Personal Health Information & Self-Help»

-There is an old saying that you hear often when a person is trying to encourage someone to do something that is very difficult or seemingly impossible to do, and that is “It’s just a question of mind over matter”.
+If a person is trying to encourage someone to do something that is very difficult to do you often hear this saying.
+“It’s just a question of mind over matter”.

 We can see many examples of people putting this saying to work on YouTube.
-I found this example of people walking on hot coal without burning their feet, you can see them walk the burning coals at around 2 minutes 50 seconds into the video
+I found this example of people walking on hot coal without burning their feet.
+In the video you can see them walk the burning coals at around 2 minutes 50 seconds into the video

 Walking on Hot Coals in Estonia

-They cross the burning coals without any harmful effects, primarily because they believe that they can.
-Of course, it is common sense, because no one in their right mind would set foot on a bed of burning coals if they did not believe they could walk on those hot coals without it harming them.
+No one in their right mind would set foot on a bed of burning coals if they didn't believe that.
+And they did believe they could walk on those hot coals without getting hurt.
+And as we saw in the video they were right and they did.

 The Buddhist Inner Fire or Tummo Meditation

-Another more convincing example of the power of the mind over matter is the Buddhist Inner Fire or Tummo Meditation where via meditation the mind can enable the body to overcome the harmful effects of the cold.
+Another example of the power of the mind over matter is the Buddhist Inner Fire or Tummo Meditation.
+Using meditation the mind can enable the body to overcome the harmful effects of the cold.

-In this video, this person sits in just his shorts for in a state of meditation in temperatures around -4 degrees Centigrade.
-Moreover, after 20 minutes sat immobile, he is seemingly unharmed by the freezing temperature.
+In this video, this person sits in his shorts in a state of meditation.
+The temperatures is around -4 degrees Centigrade.
+After 20 minutes sat immobile, he is seemingly unharmed by the freezing temperature.

 Demonstration of the Inner Fire or Tummo Meditation

-I think that this meditation really is a good example of how the mind can change and affect the experience of the body.
+This meditation is a good example of how the mind can change and affect the experience of the body.

 As with many sage sayings, it is not long before some wag comes along and puts a humorous spin on the saying.
 In this case, the wag was Mark Twain and his twist on this was his saying “Age is an issue of mind over matter.
 If you don't mind, it doesn't matter."